LarisaDandu/kitMaker_eBits/README.md

 })}
 ```

-This makes the timeline predictable.
-If the progress number changes, the visual state follows.
+If the progress number changes, the visual state follows from that number.

 ## Product review dashboard